Energy Outlook

 Energy Price History

-The chart below illustrates how UK energy prices have developed since the beginning of 2023 as the markets began to settle after the energy crisis of 2022:
+The chart below illustrates how UK energy prices have developed since early 2023:

 OIL